fcarvalhopacheco/HOW2/CONTRIBUTING.md

 3. On **YOUR FORKED REPOSITORY** , copy the SSH link (git@github.com:yourgithubaccout/....)

-> >  *ps* Have you generated your SSH key?
+> *ps*: Have you generated your SSH key?
 If not, please  [CHECK HERE](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) before moving on

 + On terminal, type `git clone` + the ssh link you just copied above